Kyle Tucker Preview, Player Props: Astros vs. Tigers

 Kyle Tucker At The Plate

-- Tucker has 134 hits and an OBP of .370 to go with a slugging percentage of .516.
-All three of those stats lead Houston hitters this season.

-- Among qualified hitters in MLB play, he ranks 12th in batting average, 14th in on-base percentage, and 13th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 12th, his on-base percentage ranks 14th, and he is 13th in the league in slugging.

-- Tucker has reached base via a hit in 87 games this year (of 126 played), and had multiple hits in 35 of those games.

-- In 42.1% of his games this season, Tucker has driven in at least one run.
-In 26 of those games (20.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in nine contests.
+- In 53 games this season (41.7%), Tucker has picked up an RBI, and in 26 of those games (20.5%) he had two or more.
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.